 • Is the NotebookLM infographic free for everyone?

-• Yes, the notebooklm infographic free version is available to anyone with a Google account.
+• Yes, the NotebookLM infographic free version is available to anyone with a Google account.
 All Studio features are currently included without a subscription fee.

-• Why is the notebooklm infographic not available in my account?
+• Why is the NotebookLM infographic not available in my account?

 • Can I edit the text inside a generated image?